 So, here’s my short introduction to the beautiful obscure place called Agumbe.
 Miss travelling?
 Here’s what you can do till you get a chance to visit Agumbe Ghats.

 - Read my book Postcards From India which is free on Kindle Unlimited

 - Read Malgudi Days on Kindle

 - Read The very Best of RK Narayanan on Kindle

 - Tune in to Amazon Prime or Hotstar and binge Malgudi Days

 - Try Amazon Audible – the audiobook free-trial

 Blogger’s Notes: The post contains affiliate links.
 The pictures are mine unless otherwise mentioned.
-The picture used in the pin is courtesy Pixabay.
-The post is written for A2Z Blogging Challenge of April 2020, where I have chosen the theme “Postcards from India”.
+The picture used in the pin is courtesy Unsplash (Creative Commons).